IFB-ElixirFr/katacoda-scenarios/ifb-unix/session02/step-Absolute_paths.md

 ls /shared/bank/homo_sapiens
 ```

-This command list the content of the specified directory.
+This `ls` command lists the content of the specified directory.

 >>What does the command `ls /shared/bank/homo_sapiens` return?<<